EJGoose/Advanced-Database-Operations/README.md

 --------------

 ## Project Description
 This project contains a series of queries in response to the specific needs of a fictional client.
 The client needed a relational database for managing their employees.
-This project explored creating, an auditing system, automating bulk data operations, creating flexible querying tools and improving error handling and logging.
+This project explored creating, an auditing system, automating bulk data operations, creating flexible querying tools, and improving error handling and logging.

 ### This Project Explores
 - Triggers: These were used in the creation of an audit log system to track changes in employee salaries, ensuring transparency and compliance with company policies.